Try Cost Kits Free →

 Frequently Asked Questions

 Q: How long should I keep my EOBs?
 A: Keep EOBs for at least 3-5 years.
-You may need them for tax purposes, insurance appeals, or future medical care coordination.
+You may need them for tax purposes, insurance appeals, coordination of benefits, or future medical care coordination.

 Q: Can I request a more detailed EOB?
-A: Yes, you can contact your insurance company to request additional claim details if the standard EOB doesn't provide enough information.
+A: Yes, contact your insurance company to request additional claim details if the standard EOB doesn't provide enough information about procedure codes, service descriptions, or benefit calculations.

 Q: Why does my EOB show services I didn't receive?
 A: This could indicate billing errors, identity theft, or services bundled with your main procedure.
-Contact your insurance company immediately to investigate.
+Contact your insurance company immediately to investigate and request a detailed claim review.

 Q: How do I know if my provider is in-network from my EOB?
 A: Look for indicators like "network provider," "participating provider," or lower patient responsibility amounts.
-Out-of-network services typically result in higher patient costs.
+Out-of-network services typically result in higher patient costs and may not count toward your deductible.

 Take Control of Your Healthcare Costs